silx-kit/pyFAI/doc/source/statistics.rst

 .. math::

-    VV_A = \sum\limits_{i \in A} \omega_i^2\cdot(v_i - \frac{V_A}{\Omega_A})^2
+    VV_A = \sum\limits_{i \in A} \omega_i^2\cdot(v_i - \oveline{v_A})^2

 Note this formula differs from `Schubert & Gertz (2018) <https://dbs.ifi.uni-heidelberg.de/files/Team/eschubert/publications/SSDBM18-covariance-authorcopy.pdf>`_'s paper with squared weights, but it does match the textbook or the `wikipedia <https://en.wikipedia.org/wiki/Weighted_arithmetic_mean>`_ page on the topic.
-This formula is a classical 2-pass algorithm which is not suitable for parallel reduction.
+This formula is a classical 2-pass algorithm which is not suitable for parallel reductions.
-The 2-pass version is used in the python-implementation of CSR-sparse matrix multiplication and provided a ground-truth to validate the single pass versions.
+The 2-pass version is used in the python-implementation of CSR-sparse matrix multiplication and provided a ground-truth to validate the single pass version.

-For accumulating the variance of a running mean, the formula becomes:
+For accumulating the variance in a single pass, the formula becomes:

 .. math::

     VV_{A\cup b} = VV_A + \omega_b^2\cdot(v_b-\frac{V_A}{\Omega_A})(v_b-\frac{V_{A\cup b}}{\Omega_{A\cup b}})

-This formula can be extended when merging two ensemble A and B (with card(A) > card(B)):
+This formula is subject to numerical error accumulation and can be extended when merging two ensemble A and B (with :math:`Omega_A > Omega_B`):

 .. math::

     VV_{A\cup B} = VV_A + VV_B + \frac{\Omega_B^2\cdot(V_A \cdot \Omega_B-V_B\cdot \Omega_A)^2}{\Omega_{A\cup B} \cdot \Omega_A \cdot \Omega_B^2}

-The equivalence of those formula can be checked thanks to a notebook available at tutorial/Variance/uncertainties.
+The equivalence of those formula can be checked thanks to a notebook available at tutorial/Variance/uncertainties (TODO: link).
-It is worth noting the error-bars obtained from the azimuthal model are always more noisy (but of similar magnitude) when compared to the ones obtained from the Poisson statistics.
+It is worth noticing error-bars obtained from the azimuthal model are always more noisy (but of similar magnitude) when compared to the ones obtained from the Poisson statistics on a Poissonian signal.

 Conclusion
 ----------